pebble-dev/RebbleOS/README.md

 ## Hacking

+RebbleOS needs your help!
+This section discusses what you need to know to get started working on the project.

+### Building

 RebbleOS currently can be built for `snowy` (Pebble Time and Pebble Time Steel) and `tintin` (Pebble and Pebble Steel).
 To build RebbleOS, follow these steps: